Type Of Organization

 Becky Taylor, Dena Taylor, Louise Grassi Whitney

-Many Names Press does not solicit manuscripts; we are too small a press to read all of them.
-Email a one-page synopsis with your best example of your poetry/writing and a bio/resume/vita if you enjoy collaboration, have some start-up project funding (for marketing,) and desire the ability to develop with us a solid marketing plan for your project.
+Many Names Press does NOT solicit manuscripts; we are too small a press to read all of them.
+Mostly publish feminist women poets and fine artists, and some creative non-fiction, especially about the environment and social justice.
+We are accomplished book designers and have Zoom.
+Email a one-page synopsis with your BEST example of your poetry/writing and a bio/resume/vita if you enjoy collaboration, have some start-up project funding (for marketing,) and desire the ability to develop with us a solid marketing plan for your project.

 Accepts Unsolicited Submissions